Create single or multi-feed wire antenna

 half-wavelength wire dipole antenna.
 The default wire dipole is center fed

-with the feedpoint at the origin, and it is located along the Z-axis.
-The
+with feed point at the origin, and is oriented along the

 ant = wireStack